Erie County New York assistance programs.

 Low income legal support - Volunteers and attorneys from firms in Buffalo and Erie County advise the less fortunate.
 Some seniors may qualify for help regardless of age.
 Receive help stopping evictions, applying for government benefits such as disability or HEAP, and more.
 Consumer debt matters can be addressed too.
 More on Erie County legal aid.

 City Mission - This charity focuses on the very low income, homeless, and poor.
 The resources available in Buffalo are wide ranging, and include free food, shelter, and employment services.
 Other programs include free Christmas and Thanksgiving help, clothing and household goods from the Bargain Hunter Paradise thrift store, and transitional housing or information on low income apartments.
-More details.
+More on Buffalo City Mission.

 Low interest loans for expenses and bills

 The Child & Family Services Ways to Work Loan Programs is an option that offers low interest loans to qualified individuals.
-Money can be used to pay for bills, household appliances, furniture, medical bills and needs, loans for paying rent or a mortgage arrears, vehicle repair or purchase, security deposits, home repair, child care.
-People who are working at minimum part time or who may be going back to school are eligible to apply for the loan program.
-Click here to find other loan programs, or dial (716) 335-7400.
+Money can be used to pay for bills, household appliances, furniture, medical bills and other emergency needs.
+There are also loans for paying rent or a mortgage arrears, vehicle repair or purchase, security deposits, home repair, or even child care.
+People who are working at minimum part time or who may be going back to school are eligible to apply for the program.
+Click here to find other Salary Advice loan programs, or dial (716) 335-7400.